How well can you adapt in an exponentially changing world?

 When constant change becomes the name of the game, top-down leadership is no longer sufficient.
 A command-and-control style must be replaced by leadership exercised at all levels of the organisation, what we call distributed leadership.
 But for this to work, individual contributors must have the confidence to step into a leadership role.
 Leadership confidence refers to the belief in one’s ability to mobilise others and take on the next leadership challenge.
 Leadership in this fast-paced world is not for the faint-of-heart.
 Courage and a can-do attitude is required.

 There is no single way to lead, and no leader is perfect.
 We can’t emphasise enough that the x360 is not an assessment tool.
 It is a development and feedback instrument that aims to discover your unique strengths, experiences and values so you can build on them.
 Crafting your own leadership signature is an ongoing process that begins by creating a clear, unvarnished picture of who you are.
 It is about eliminating your blind spots.
 Self-awareness is empowering: It will allow you to figure out which skills you will need going forward to become the best leader you can be.
 Self-knowledge will also enable you to communicate your style to others so that they can more easily work with you.

-In our next article, we will discuss the five capabilities that enable leaders to thrive and which form the second dimension of the x360.
+In our next article, we will discuss the capabilities that enable leaders to thrive and which form the second building block of the x360.